 - a.
 As of March 31, 2021. - b.
 Senior unsecured ratings and outlook shown in order of Moody's / S&P Global Ratings (S&P) / Fitch.
-Ratings are not a recommendation to buy, sell or hold securities subject to revision or withdrawal at any time. - c.
-Based on the current project cost estimate and CET Gas' previous capping of its cash contributions to the joint venture, this ownership interest is expected to be reduce percent.
+Ratings are not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time. - c.
+Based on the current project cost estimate and CET Gas' previous capping of its cash contributions to the joint venture, this ownership interest is expected to be reduced to 8.5 percent.